hack-shack/rorbuild/BUILDING.md

   * Using CMake, create a Makefile for RoR
   * Use make to build the RoR app (xcodebuild on Mac)

 Required tools
 ==============
+(YAML table below.
+If you don't see two columns, switch your Markdown reader to raw text mode.)
 Xcode				:
 	version			:	5.1 (5B130a)
 	notes			:	Requires Xcode Command Line Tools to be installed.